BritWallace/pizza-parlor/README.md

 ## Known Bugs

-* Having issues hooking up the UI logic.
+* Having issues with the layout.

 # License